graphpql/graphpinator/docs/UnderTheHood.md

 ## Parsing - understanding the request

 Parsing stage is responsible for understanding the request and validation of GraphQL syntax, without any knowledge about Schema itself.
-Result of parsing is object representing the request in a compact way.
+Result of parsing is object representing the request in a structured and easily traversable way.

 ### Source\Source